 Keeping your garden green and healthy during the dry summer months can be challenging.
-You need to ensure that your plants get enough moisture to thrive, yet overwatering can encourage pests, cause water waste, and even harm plant health.
+You need to ensure that your plants get enough moisture to thrive, yet over watering can encourage pests, cause water waste, and even harm plant health.
 What's an organic gardener to do?
-Here are some expert tips for perfect summer watering plan.
+Here are some expert tips for the perfect summer watering plan.

 Having a consistent schedule will take a lot of the guesswork out of watering your garden and keeping your plants healthy.
 Once the thermometer creeps above 85°F degrees, you should avoid watering when the sun is too high.
 Middle of the day watering is not recommended because the water will simply evaporate without penetrating into the deeper layers of the soil.
 Water needs time to seep down into the earth, penetrating the lower layers where it can be absorbed by your plants' roots.
 Added to this, any droplets of water left on your plants' leaves can focus the sun's rays like a magnifying glass, scorching leaves.
 Save your watering for the early mornings and evenings.